1995 Giro d'Italia

 The Story of the 1995 Giro d'Italia

 This excerpt is from "The Story of the Giro d'Italia", Volume 2.
-If you enjoy it we hope you will consider purchasing the book, either print or electronic.
-The Amazon link here will make either purchase easy.
+If you enjoy it we hope you will consider purchasing the book, either print, eBook or audiobook.
+The Amazon link here will make the purchase easy.

 The starting field of 198 riders had some riders who were pretty good with a bike.
 Both Tony Rominger—already the Vuelta record holder with three wins (1992, ’93 and ’94) and owner of the World Hour Record—and Evgeni Berzin were in fine form.
 But Berzin couldn’t expect undivided loyalty from his Gewiss team.
 Piotr Ugrumov was included in the team roster and the two had developed an intense dislike for each other.
 Missing was Induráin, who decided not to tire himself before the Tour.